ObedVega/ObedVega/README.md

   - Championed cross-functional collaboration, acting as the primary liaison between engineering and product stakeholders.
   - Delivered product increments showcased during demos to leadership teams, demonstrating measurable improvements in developer experience.

+**Product Owner** at Spysel - May 2023 – June 2024
+Drove product definition and delivery for an early-stage IoT solution that detected heat spots using an embedded device and mobile application.
+- Translated business needs into clear product requirements, user stories, and acceptance criteria to guide the development team.
+- Audited and prioritized fixes to critical architectural and security flaws, ensuring a scalable and secure foundation.
+- Partnered with stakeholders and engineers to redesign the system with a backend service layer, REST APIs, and real-time push notifications.
+- Facilitated collaboration between mobile and backend developers, mentoring them to adopt structured practices and deliver faster.
+- Acted as the bridge between business goals and technical execution, ensuring the solution met both functional and strategic objectives.

 My journey started with a degree in software engineering, and I've been on a relentless quest for growth ever since.
 I thrive on challenges, pushing my limits to keep evolving in my field.
 But life isn't all about code and algorithms for me.
 I'm also a sports enthusiast.
 Padel, basketball, and running are my go-to ways to unwind and stay fit.
 I firmly believe in holistic growth, not just professionally but in every aspect of life.
 So, that's me – Obed Vega, a software engineer always striving to level up in my career and embracing the joys of life outside the tech world.